-and areas that need improve- must meet. ment - including treatment of work for Socially Responsible We are taking these strategies Seafood, a protocol that now has to scale by applying them in enover two dozen commitments tire national and regional jurisdictions.
-In the Cook Islands, for example, Conservation Interna-Moving from principles to tional is collaborating with the practice, we worked with gov- government, the tuna seafood inernments, companies and re- dustry and traditional leadership searchers to help identify risks groups to develop and apply rigin seafood supply chains.
-Built orous standards of environmenon the Monterey Framework, our tal sustainability, social responsisocial responsibility assessment bility and economic performance, tool offers practical indicators to which all tuna vessels operating uncover critical information gaps within the Cook Island jurisdiction
+SOCIALLY RESPONSIBLE SEAFOOD Modern slavery, human trafficking, child labor - these human rights violations have only recently become part of the global dialogue around sustainably sourced seafood.
+To address these issues, Conser-fishers, safety practices and other vation International led the development of the Monterey Framework for Socially Responsible We are taking these strategies Seafood, a protocol that now has to scale by applying them in enover two dozen commitments tire national and regional jurisfrom major seafood businesses. practice, we worked with gov- government, the tuna seafood inernments, companies and re- dustry and traditional leadership searchers to help identify risks groups to develop and apply rigin seafood supply chains.
+Built orous standards of environmenon the Monterey Framework, our tal sustainability, social responsisocial responsibility assessment bility and economic performance, tool offers practical indicators to which all tuna vessels operating uncover critical information gaps within the Cook Island jurisdiction and areas that need improve- must meet. ment - including treatment of key rights and needs.